SS-GEN: A Social Story Generation Framework with Large Language Models

 \subsection{Results and Analysis}

-We provide comprehensive evaluations of mainstream models in different scales for generating Social Stories on Zero-Shot and SFT scenarios.
-Table~\ref{tab:zero-sft} presents the results on the test set based on traditional metrics.
-Figure~\ref{fig:gpt4-evaluation} shows GPT-4 evaluations of 200 randomly selected stories from the test set,focusing on Coherence ($\mathcal{CH.}$), Descriptiveness ($\mathcal{DC.}$), Empathy ($\mathcal{EM.}$), Grammaticality ($\mathcal{GA.}$) and Relevance ($\mathcal{RE.}$).
-In Table~\ref{tab:human-evaluation}, we select the top 2B and 7B models on both traditional evaluations and GPT-4 evaluations for further expert assessment on 50 randomly selected stories from the test set for the expert assessment.
+We evaluate mainstream models of various scales for generating Social Stories in Zero-Shot and SFT scenarios.
+Table~\ref{tab:zero-sft} presents the average results of three inferences on the test set using traditional metrics.
+Figure~\ref{fig:gpt4-evaluation} shows GPT-4 evaluations of 200 randomly selected stories from the test set, focusing on Coherence ($\mathcal{CH.}$), Descriptiveness ($\mathcal{DC.}$), Empathy ($\mathcal{EM.}$), Grammaticality ($\mathcal{GA.}$) and Relevance ($\mathcal{RE.}$).
+In Table~\ref{tab:human-evaluation}, we select the top 2B and 7B models on both traditional and GPT-4 evaluations for further expert assessment, along with 50 randomly selected stories from the test set for the expert assessment.
 We present the analysis of the case study in the technical appendix.

 \textbf{Performance improvement through SFT:} We significantly improve LLMs on SS-GEN through fine-tuning with our proposed Social Story dataset, which can be shown by the positive changes in the subscripts on the bottom right of SFT scenarios in Table~\ref{tab:zero-sft}.
 For example, SFT scores in Table~\ref{tab:zero-sft} are markedly higher than Zero-Shot scores every row.
 The fine-tuned Gemma (2B) improves its performance by 42.32\%\textuparrow (BLEU-4), 25.77\%\textuparrow (ROUGE-1), 15.50\%\textuparrow (ROUGE-2), 20.07\%\textuparrow (ROUGE-L) and 9.8\%\textuparrow (BertScore).
 Multiple inferences (3 times) were conducted for each model before and after fine-tuning, followed by a t-test ($\alpha=0.05$), with ${\dagger}$ in Table~\ref{tab:zero-sft} indicating a significant difference between pre- and post-fine-tuning results ($p < 0.01$).

 As for GPT-4 quality evaluation, Figure~\ref{fig:gpt4-evaluation} shows that the yellow line representing SFT models is consistently higher than the blue line representing Zero-Shot models.
 Moreover, we select the overall best-performing 2B/7B models on both traditional evaluations and GPT-4 evaluations for further expert assessment, which are fine-tuned Gemma (2B/7B), zero-shot Gemma-1.1-Instruct (2B/7B) for human evaluation, shown in Table~\ref{tab:human-evaluation}.
 Results from human evaluation indicates that the stories generated by Zero-Shot models have a much lower situational safety ($\mathbb{SS.}$) compliance rate compared to those generated by SFT models.
 Besides, Table~\ref{tab:Pearson Correlation} shows the correlation between ratings provided by GPT evaluators ($\mathcal{CH.}$, $\mathcal{DC.}$, $\mathcal{EM.}$) and human evaluators ($\mathbb{SC.}$, $\mathbb{DO.}$, $\mathbb{SS.}$) on the same set of data as Table~\ref{tab:human-evaluation}, indicating a positive correlation trend between the GPT evaluation and human evaluation.